How Does a Drug Become a Generic: Facts vs. Myths

 Marketed and developed by one drug company Made and sold by more than one company

-Sold under the trademarked Sold under the name of its active ingredient(s)
+Sold under the trademark Sold under the trademark (authorized generics)

 What Is Bioequivalence?